-Once you've got your hands on an audio interface you’ll be able to plug in everything from microphones and electric guitars, to synths and other instruments – perhaps even MIDI equipment, too – and you'll have no problem hooking up a pair of studio monitors and studio headphones.
+Once you've decided on the right audio interface for your needs you’ll be able to connect everything from microphones and electric guitars, to synths and other instruments – perhaps even MIDI equipment, too – and you'll have no problem hooking up a pair of studio monitors or plugging in your studio headphones.